Mellanox/libvma/README.txt

 If set, disable the Nagle algorithm option for each TCP socket during initialization.
 This means that TCP segments are always sent as soon as possible, even if there is only a small amount of data.
-For more information on TCP_NODELAY flag refer to tcp manual page.
+For more information on TCP_NODELAY flag refer to TCP manual page.
 Valid Values are:
 Use value of 0 to disable.
 Use value of 1 for enable.
 Default value is Disabled.

 VMA_TCP_QUICKACK
-If set, disable delayed ack ability.
+If set, disable delayed acknowledge ability.
 This means that TCP responds after every packet.
-For more information on TCP_QUICKACK flag refer to tcp manual page.
+For more information on TCP_QUICKACK flag refer to TCP manual page.
 Valid Values are:
 Use value of 0 to disable.
 Use value of 1 for enable.